Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Conditionally Linear Dynamics with State-Independent Feedbacks as Representatives of Complex Systems

-\item In \eqref{eq:reduced_model}, $y$'s feedbacks, both in $x$ and in $y$, do not vary in time.
-For time-varying coefficients (that also possibly depend on $x$), which satisfy sufficient conditions for well-posedness, stochastic linear stability, and the existence of equilibrium filter and smoother distributions (posterior statistical attractors), then a simple linearization procedure can be utilized to retrieve similar results to those established in Theorem \ref{thm:obj_backward_CIR_linear}. \end{itemize}
+\item In \eqref{eq:reduced_model}, $y$'s feedbacks, both in $x$ and in $y$, are constant in time.
+For time-varying coefficients (possibly also depending on $x$), which satisfy sufficient conditions for well-posedness, stochastic linear stability, and the existence of equilibrium filter and smoother PDFs (posterior statistical attractors), then a simple linearization procedure can be utilized to retrieve similar results to those established in Theorem~\ref{thm:obj_backward_CIR_linear}. \end{itemize}